amster27/Portfolio_Projects/README.md

 This repository contains various projects that show my growing skills in SQL and Python.

 - Query of Covid data
-- Query of Nasvhille Housing Data
+- Query of Nashville Housing Data